Dimboola

 Once its position was determined, a connection was made to the station yard area.
 The green and blue foam is to tie in the terrain to the new boards.

 The Station yard area is prototypical inspired by St Arnaud on the Mildura line.
-The Y switch was incorporated to save space, though on St Arnaud yard plan, the Y is at the other end.
+The 3way switch was incorporated to save space, though on St Arnaud yard plan, the 3way is at the other end.

 Adelaide show 2024